ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of cancer. Use the menu to see other pages.

 Surgery is often the first treatment.
-Patients with stage II colorectal cancer should talk with their doctor about whether more treatment is needed after surgery, as some patients receive adjuvant chemotherapy.
-This is treatment after surgery with chemotherapy aimed at trying to destroy any remaining cancer cells.
-However, cure rates for surgery alone are quite good, and there are few benefits of additional treatment for people with this stage of colon cancer.
+Patients with stage II colorectal cancer should talk with their doctor about whether more treatment is needed after surgery because some patients receive adjuvant chemotherapy.
+Adjuvant chemotherapy is treatment after surgery aimed at trying to destroy any remaining cancer cells.
+However, cure rates for surgery alone are quite good, and there are few benefits of additional treatment for people with this stage of colorectal cancer.
 Learn more about adjuvant therapy for stage II colorectal cancer.
 A clinical trial is also an option after surgery.

-For patients with rectal cancer, radiation therapy is usually given in combination with chemotherapy, either before or after surgery.
+For patients with stage II rectal cancer, radiation therapy is usually given in combination with chemotherapy, either before or after surgery.
 Additional chemotherapy may be given after surgery as well.

 Stage III colorectal cancer

-Treatment usually involves surgical removal of the tumor followed by adjuvant chemotherapy.
-A clinical trial is also an option.
-For patients with rectal cancer, radiation therapy may be used along with chemotherapy before or after surgery.
+Treatment usually involves surgical removal of the tumor fo llowed by adjuvant chemotherapy.
+A clinical trial may also an option.
+For patients with rectal cancer, radiation therapy may be used along with chemotherapy before or after surgery, along with adjuvant chemotherapy.

 If the cancer does return after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence, including whether the cancer’s stage has changed.
-After testing is done, you and your doctor will talk about your treatment options.
-Often the treatment plan will include the therapies described above (such as surgery, chemotherapy, and radiation therapy) but they may be used in a different combination or given at a different pace.
-Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
-Generally, the treatment options for recurrent cancer are the same as those for metastatic cancer (see below) and include surgery, radiation therapy, and chemotherapy.
+When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+After this testing is done, you and your doctor will talk about your treatment options.
+Often the treatment plan will include the treatments described above, such as surgery, chemotherapy, and radiation therapy, but they may be used in a different combination or given at a different pace.
+Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
+Generally, the treatment options for recurrent cancer are the same as those for metastatic cancer (see above) and include surgery, radiation therapy, and chemotherapy.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 People with recurrent cancer often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence.